ElinaBoman/rootme/README.md

 All product images has been borrowed from: https://gronvaxtriket.se/ I have been in contact with Gröna Växtriket who gave me permission to use their images in this project.
 Thank you so much for letting me use your beautiful images!

-As always I want to thank my mentor Brian O'Hair, who I am really going to miss after submitting this project.
+As always I want to thank my mentor Brian O'Hare, who I am really going to miss after submitting this project.
 Thank you so much Brian for helping me on my coding journey!

 Thanks to all my colleagues on slack, it has been a pleasure getting to know all of you!